Terms Of Engagement

 9.1 We store deeds and papers for clients, normally without charge.
 We also do not normally make a charge for retrieving stored papers or deeds in response to continuing or new instructions to act for you.
 However, we reserve the right to make a charge based on the time we spend on reading papers, writing letters or providing other services necessary to comply with the instructions.

-9.2 We may on occasion wish to put a document created while we are acting on your behalf on our legal know-how system.
-This is an intranet available only to us and helps us to provide you and our other clients with a better service.
+9.2 We may on occasion wish to put a document created, while we are acting on your behalf, on our case management system.
+This is a secured intranet available only to us and helps us to provide you and our other clients with a better service.
 If you have any concerns about this, please let us know.

 9.3 On completion of a matter and payment of any outstanding bills we shall return to you, on request, any documents lent to us by you for the purposes of the matter.
 Where we are acting for joint clients and one joint client asks us to transfer documents lent to us for the purposes of the matter, we will deliver them to, or to the order of, the joint client who delivered them to us.